Aaliya7516/Cart-API/README.md

 On sending *PATCH* request to the endpoint "cart/<'id'>" where *id* is the id of the product, the API will update the data of product with that perticular id and will dump it as a response.
 The below image demonstartes the same: <br>

+We can rectify this by 2nd image where the data with *"id:3"* has *"price:23"*, but after correction, its price has changed to *"price:2300"*

 !["img"](./Demo/patch.PNG) <br><br>

 ## Delete